CommonMCOBJ/CommonMCOBJ/README.md

 ## Offsets
 _Credit goes to James Horsley from jmc2OBJ and Patrick W. Crawford from Moo-Ack!
 Productions/MCprep for the standard definition of offsets_

 Offsets are defined as the coordinate offsets from the center of the [Selection's](#selections) volume in meters (it should be kept in mind that [Selections](#selections) are 3D bounding boxes).
-This offset can be any floating point value and is not based off of Minecraft coordinates, but rather world space in 3D software.
+This offset can be any floating-point value and is not based off of Minecraft coordinates, but instead world space in 3D software.